AhmedAyman0/Blog/README.md

 # -

-Run Backend using visual studio and copy port used in your browser and paste it in service files in base properties or just change IIS Experess used port to 54589
+Run Backend using visual studio and copy port used in your browser and paste it in service files in base properties or just change IIS Experess used port to 54589.

+To Run Angular project you must run command npm install to install node modules dependencies then use the command ng serve -o.